NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-Each generated Path has a distinct set of Nodes, and no Auxiliary Graph contains branching Paths.
+Each generated Path has a distinct set of Nodes, and no AuxiliaryGraph contains branching Paths.
 For example, while `a0`
 and `a1` share an intermediate node, they differ by at least one Node, so they are treated as separate Paths.
 Path `a0`
 includes two parallel (but not branching) edges between a pair of nodes.